What is SEO?

 Search engines, such as Google and Bing use bots or spiders to crawl pages on the web.
 The spiders go from page to page and site to site, discovering everyone’s wonderful content.
 Next, algorithms analyze pages in the index, taking dozens of ranking factors into account, to determine the page order to appear for a given query.

-It’s really about understanding what people are looking for online and how they are searching, such as what words or phrases they are using.
+The reason that a search engine does this in SEO is that they are trying to understand what people are looking for online and how they are searching, such as what words or phrases they are using.
 If you understand this, you understand the intent of the audience.

 But knowing audience intent is only one part of the SEO equation.